Riot Material

 by James McWilliams

 When Burt Reynolds died last August, the obits recounted the strange life of an iconic American actor.
 Particularly weird was how Reynolds often lied about where he was born.
-He said he was born Waycross, Georgia.
-Why anyone born in Lansing, Michigan would want to be from Waycross, Georgia is a baffling question.
-What we do know is that Reynolds, who always identified as southern, and even affected a twang to fit the image, was, with this odd fib, participating in a cultural practice with roots dating back to nineteenth-century plantation culture.
+He said he was born in Waycross, Georgia.
+Why anyone born in Lansing Michigan would want to be from Waycross Georgia is a baffling question.
+What we do know is that Reynolds, who always identified as Southern, and even affected a twang to fit the image, was, with this odd fib, participating in a cultural practice with roots dating back to nineteenth-century plantation culture.
 Burt Reynolds was “storying.”
 [Read more…]

 The Line